 The first Sunday of April, the GRID Ranking is released.
 The top five from each series is entered into the GRID Ranking.
 The ranking looks at more factors such as size of the field, strength of schedule, competition, and more.
 Points are earned or lost by each race completed.
 A simple way to stay on top, is to dominate, and win.

 The GRID World Motorsport League (WML) takes all major racing series and places them in the league to crown the true world champion.
 The WML follows over 20 different series, from F1, endurance races, stock cars, and everything in between.

 All championship scoring races count and drivers that compete in different racing series are eligible for scoring.
 All drivers are scored after five championship races have been completed.
-A minimum of five races has to be completed to be scored.
+A minimum of three races has to be completed to be scored.